awong50/TEDxSoftDev25/README.md

 # TEDxSoftDev25
-A TEDx style presentation on PyTorch
+A TEDx style presentation on WebAssembly